jordymeow/ai-engine/readme.txt

 == Changelog ==

-= 3.2.2 (2025/11/17) =
+= 3.2.3 (2025/11/18) =
+* Add: Added support for the new gpt-5.1 model and included a 'none' option for reasoning effort settings.
+* Add: Support for Chroma Cloud embeddings with the Qwen3 model.
+* Fix: Enhanced error detection for Chroma responses.
+* Fix: Improved accuracy of audio transcription in AI Forms.
-- Fix: HTML Blocks are now in the scrollable conversation.
+* Fix: HTML Blocks are now in the scrollable conversation.
-- Fix: Corrected MinScore of 0 to be recognized as a valid score.
+* Fix: Corrected MinScore of 0 to be recognized as a valid score.
-- Fix: Fixed bulk sync process to correctly include vectors with model or env mismatches.
+* Fix: Fixed bulk sync process to correctly include vectors with model or env mismatches.
-- Fix: Realtime transcript is now scrollable.
+* Fix: Realtime transcript is now scrollable.
-- Fix: Resolved the Embeddings Sync task to run properly with admin rights.
+* Fix: Resolved the Embeddings Sync task to run properly with admin rights.
-- Fix: Fixed undefined array key warnings in finetunes handling.
+* Fix: Fixed undefined array key warnings in finetunes handling.
-- Add: Support for Chroma Cloud embeddings with the Qwen3 model.
+* Update: Removed deprecated fields from the embeddings section in AI Forms.
-- Update: Minor enhancements in the UI.
+* Update: Minor enhancements in the UI.

 = 3.2.1 (2025/11/11) =
 * Add: IP validation for image uploads/downloads to prevent SSRF.